-I joined the University of Edinburgh in 2006, and was promoted to Chair in 2011.
-Before 2006 I worked in Hamburg for 6 years, first as a Marie Curie post-doctoral fellow, and then as recipient of a Marie Curie Excellence Grant (predecessor of the ERC Starting Grant).
-While in Hamburg I founded and led the Migration Research Group at the Hamburg Institute of International Economics.
-I have also worked for the Royal Institute of International Affairs (Chatham House) in 2000-2001, and had a stint as a field officer for the UNHCR in Burundi, 1995-6.
+Before joining the university in 2006, I worked in Hamburg for 6 years, first as a Marie Curie post-doctoral fellow, and then as recipient of a Marie Curie Excellence Grant (predecessor of the ERC Starting Grant).
+I have also worked for the Royal Institute of International Affairs (Chatham House) in 2000-2001, and between 1995-7 worked for the UNHCR in Geneva and Burundi.

-Since arriving at Edinburgh I have held a number of research management roles, including PIR Research Convenor and REF Coordinator (2007-13), Deputy Director of Research for the School of Social and Political Science (2007-11), Deputy Dean of Research for the College of Humanities and Social Science (2011-2013), and Director of Research for SSPS (2015-).
+Since arriving at Edinburgh I have held a number of research management roles, including PIR Research Convenor and REF Coordinator (2007-13), Director of Research for SSPS (2015-17), and Dean of Research for the College (2018-).
 In 2014 I founded the Centre for Science, Knowledge and Policy - SKAPE, which I co-directed from 2014-16.
-From January 2018 I took up the role of Dean of Research for the College.

 Knowledge exchange and impact